Karlxin/OK004/README.txt

 1.10.quantum

 1.11.states
+the delta human mind state equal to x,x is not constant.
 1.11.1.there is no space,no time.
 1.11.2.all the thing is about conversion between each state.
 1.11.3.material is not moving at all,instead,there is material wave,the material change wave.